inbo/tutorials/content/tutorials/spatial_variograms/index.md

 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-matern-variogram-1.png"
 id="fig-matern-variogram"
 alt="Figure 8: Residual distribution of the Matérn model for semivariance." />
+<figcaption>Figure 8: Residual distribution of the Matérn model for semivariance.</figcaption>

 Whenever it works (I had to give it good starting values), the fit is quite good, but not perfect.
 Our Matérn implementation does not allow decreasing semivariance, but on the other hand decreasing semivariance would griefly violate Tobler's observation.